Simran Jhamat

-Simran Kaur Jhamat (born 22 January 2001) is an English professional footballer who plays as a midfielder in the FA Women's Championship for Coventry United.
+Simran Kaur Jhamat (born 22 January 2001) is an English professional footballer who plays as a midfielder in the FA Women's National League North for West Bromwich Albion.

 Early life

 Jhamat grew up in a Punjabi Sikh family in Walsall.
 She started her football career with Sporting Khalsa, before joining Aston Villa at youth level.

 Club career

 Jhamat started her professional career with Liverpool of the FA Women's Super League.
 Jhamat made her professional debut on 6 January 2019 in a 2–0 defeat against Brighton.

 Jhamat moved to Leicester City in March 2019, making 3 appearances before the end of the 2018–19 season.

 In January 2020, Jhamat moved to Coventry United.
 She made her debut for the club starting in a fourth round FA Cup victory over Southampton.
 She made two league and two cup appearances for the club before leaving at the end of the season.

 On 17 August 2022, Coventry United Women announced that Jhamat had re-signed for the club.

+On the 8th of September 2023, West Bromwich Albion announced that Jhamat had signed for the club.